 Enter Australian Rotary Health

 In 2006, Catherine joined the Rotary Club of Drysdale.
 It was soon after she became a member, she first heard about Australian Rotary Health, and their involvement with mental health research.
-It was then I made a resolution then if I was ever in a (Rotary) position where she could make a decision, she would do something to help ARH.
-The Clue Detective Puzzle Agency is now a proud sponsor of Australian Rotary Health’s Lift the Lid on Mental Illness, and is continually striving to raise awareness about mental illness in the community.
-Catherine has worked with ARH to develop the Puzzling for Mental Health Initiative.
-Clue Detective donates a percentage from the sale of all memberships to Lift the Lid on Mental Illness Campaign.
+It was at that point she made a resolution then if she was ever in a (Rotary) position where she could make a decision, she would do something to help ARH.